andianao/andianao/README.md

 # 👋 Hey there, I'm andianao.

 🧠 I'm a very beginner front-end web developer, aspiring systems designer and cybersecurity enthusiast (Offensive Oriented) from Tanzania.
-Looking foward to become a computer engineer
+Currently i'm taking a major in computer engineering.

 ## 🚀 What I'm Learning so far
 - 🖥️ Front-End Web Dev (HTML, CSS, JavaScript)